-The Department of Transportation regularly conducts audits to make sure companies are in compliance with all regulations.
-Since 2010, the number of DOT audits has increased, due in part to its implementation of the Safety Measurement System, which compiles data from all roadside inspections and weigh stations.
+The Department of Transportation (DOT) regularly conducts audits to make sure companies are in compliance with all regulations.
+Since 2010, the number of DOT audits has increased.
+This increase is due, in part, to the DOT’s implementation of the Safety Measurement System, which compiles data from all roadside inspections and weigh stations.

 What Kind of DOT Audit Are You Getting?